- You may need to create a website quickly for an event, a marketing campaign or proof of concept.

 For example, an email that confirms registration or booking information or a series of emails.
 Unless this is a very small event, you may also have to invest in an email marketing, automation program or CRM tool at least.

-2. Build a one-page website
+2. A one-page website

 In line with the rise of smartphone usage across the world, the way we shape a website has also evolved.
 The typical format of a website 5-10 years ago would have been having content spread over several pages.